cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 Google published their paper
 ["Sequence to Sequence Learning with Neural Networks"](https://arxiv.org/abs/1409.3215) (Seq2Seq) in 2014.
 The idea is to train a joint encoder-decoder model.
-First, an encoder based on RNNs learns an abstract, (ideally) language-independent representation.
+First, an encoder based on RNNs learns an abstract representation.
 Then a decoder also based on RNNs learns to decode it to another language, generating a new sequence from the encoding as output.

 ### The setup